jacebenson/cedar/docs/docs/directives.md

 There are many ways to write directives using GraphQL tools and libraries.
 Believe us, it can get complicated fast.

-But, don't fret: Redwood provides an easy and ergonomic way to generate and write your own directives so that you can focus on the implementation logic and not the GraphQL plumbing.
+But, don't fret: Cedar provides an easy and ergonomic way to generate and write your own directives so that you can focus on the implementation logic and not the GraphQL plumbing.

-## What is a Redwood Directive?
+## What is a Cedar Directive?

 Redwood directives are purposeful.
 They come in two flavors: **Validators** and **Transformers**.

-Whatever flavor of directive you want, all Redwood directives must have the following properties:
+Whatever flavor of directive you want, all Cedar directives must have the following properties:

 - be in the `api/src/directives/{directiveName}` directory where `directiveName` is the directive directory
 - must have a file named `{directiveName}.{js,ts}` (e.g. `maskedEmail.ts`)